centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

     Some settings have default values.
 Edit the file `/etc/centreon-agent/centreon-agent.yml` and check the following values:

-    - centreonengine_stats_file : are the name of the file and its path correct (i.e. have you customized them on your platform)?
+    - centreonengine_stats_file: are the name of the file and its path correct (i.e. have you customized them on your platform)?

-    - centreonbroker_stats_files : are the name of the file and its path correct (i.e. have you customized them on your platform)?
+    - centreonbroker_stats_files: are the name of the file and its path correct (i.e. have you customized them on your platform)?

-    - centreonweb : are the database settings ok?
+    - centreonweb: are the database settings ok?
 This is the correct format:

         ```yaml
         collect: